 How to Check Your Credit Score

-Before you dive into what credit score is needed for the Chase Sapphire Preferred, you need to know what your credit score is in the first place.
+Before you dive into what credit score is needed for the Chase Sapphire Preferred card, you need to know what your credit score is in the first place.
 But how should you go about finding out what it is?

 If you already have a credit card open, then you’re probably in luck.
 Most credit card issuers you have an account with will offer a free credit score calculator.

-But if that service isn’t available to you, you can also easily open an account on a site like Credit Karma Credit Karma is free and can help you keep track of your score, it’s contributing factors, and any fraudulent activity.
-You can also check your credit score for free at each of the credit bureaus.
+But if that service isn’t available to you, you can also easily open an account on a site like Credit Karma Credit Karma is free to use and can help you keep track of your score, it’s contributing factors, and any fraudulent activity.
+You can also check your credit score for free with each of the credit bureaus.

 What Makes Up Your Credit Score